FabricMC/fabric-docs/develop/items/custom-tools.md

 The two float values (`1f, 1f`) refer to the attack damage of the tool and the attack speed of the tool respectively.

+Note that items with right-click behaviour, like axes, should use classes like `AxeItem` rather than `Item` so that they can be used for stripping.
+The constructors for `AxeItem` and `HoeItem` call `Item.Properties.axe` and `Item.Properties.hoe` in the constructor, so there is no need to set this twice.

+<<< @/reference/latest/src/main/java/com/example/docs/item/ModItems.java#axe

+### Adding to Creative Tabs {#creative-tabs}

 Remember to add them to a creative tab if you want to access them from the creative inventory!

 @[code transcludeWith=:::8](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)

+### Assets {#models}

-You will also have to add a texture, item translation and item model.
+You will also have to add a texture, item translation, client item, and item model.
 However, for the item model, you'll want to use the `item/handheld` model as your parent instead of the usual `item/generated`.

 For this example, we will be using the following model and texture for the "Guidite Sword" item: